Role of interaction anisotropy in polymer cononsolvency: insights from the Flory-Huggins-Potts framework

-We extend the recently developed Flory-Huggins-Potts (FHP) framework\cite{R:2024_Dhamankar_Asymmetry} to model ternary polymer solutions.
-In effect, the FHP framework extends conventional Flory-Huggins theory by assigning internal states to particles that modulate pairwise interactions.
+To enable description of orientation-dependent interactions, we extend the recently developed FHP framework\cite{R:2024_Dhamankar_Asymmetry} to model ternary polymer solutions.
+In effect, the FHP framework augments conventional FH theory by assigning internal states to particles that modulate pairwise interactions.
 These states may be interpreted, for example, as capturing aspects of molecular orientation at a coarse-grained resolution, enabling expression of orientation-dependent interactions, whereas traditional FH assumes isotropic interactions.
-In previous work, we showed that orientation-dependent interactions, particularly between monomer and solvent, can produce closed-loop and hourglass-shaped binodals and heating-induced coil-globule transitions.
-In FH theory, these phenomena are captured by using temperature-dependent interaction parameters.
-This led us to hypothesize that anisotropic interactions may also be crucial in cononsolvency, a hypothesis that we explore subsequently.
 While the motivation and detailed development of the FHP framework can be found in Ref.\citen{R:2024_Dhamankar_Asymmetry}, we briefly review some salient aspects.

 The behavior of the FHP model is governed by a well-defined Hamiltonian.
 We consider a fully occupied lattice of polymer, solvent, and cosolvent sites, with the system energy given by bonded and non-bonded contributions: